binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ![10,000' view of People Security](images/10000People.gif)

 Like the chapter on [Physical](#physical) security, the people problem is often over-looked, not only by technical people this time, but by all.
-For a proficient social engineer, it is generally fairly easy to craft and execute attacks.
+For a proficient social engineer (SE), it is generally fairly easy to craft and execute attacks.
 Although not quite as easy and simple as walking through the front door that is left open.
 With a little patience, practice and the right frame of mind, the majority of people can be played successfully, even those that are very aware.

 Why is it often over-looked?
 A couple of reasons I can think of.